 The 17 rare earth elements (REEs) are as diverse as they are challenging to pronounce.
 The group is made up of 15 lanthanides, plus yttrium and scandium, and each has different applications, pricing and supply and demand dynamics.

 Sound complicated?
-While the rare earths space is undeniably complex, many investors find it compelling and are interested in finding ways to get a foot in the door.
-Read on for a more in-depth look at the rare earths market and the many different REEs, plus a brief explanation of how to start investing in the sector.
+While the REE space is undeniably complex, many investors find it compelling and are interested in finding ways to get a foot in the door.
+Read on for a more in-depth look at the rare earths market and the many different REEs, plus a brief explanation of how to start investing.

 Rare earth elements market: Types of rare earths

 Rare earths can also be grouped together according to how they are used.
-Those used to make magnet rare earths include praseodymium, neodymium, samarium and dysprosium, while phosphor rare earths — those used in lighting — include europium, terbium and yttrium.
+Rare earths used to make magnets include praseodymium, neodymium, samarium and dysprosium, while phosphor rare earths — those used in lighting — include europium, terbium and yttrium.
 Cerium, lanthanum and gadolinium are sometimes included in the phosphor category as well.

-One thing that is common to all the rare earths is that price information is not readily available — like other critical metals, rare earths are not traded on a public exchange.
+One thing that is common to all the rare earths is that price information is not readily available — like other critical metals, rare earth materials are not traded on a public exchange.
 That said, some research firms do make pricing details available on occasion, sometimes for a fee.

 Rare earth elements market: Supply and demand

-The Chinese monopoly on rare earths production has created problems in the past.
-For instance, rare earths prices spiked in 2010 and 2011 when the country imposed export quotas.
+The Chinese monopoly on rare earths production has created problems in the rare earths metals market in the past.
+For instance, rare earths prices in the global market spiked in 2010 and 2011 when the country imposed export quotas.

-The move sparked a boom in exploration for rare earths outside of China, but many companies that entered the space at that time fell off the radar when rare earths prices eventually fell again.
-Molycorp (OTCMKTS:MCPIQ), once North America’s only producer of rare earths, is one notable failure in the drive to produce the metals outside of China.
+The move sparked a boom in global exploration for rare earths outside of China, but many companies that entered the space at that time fell off the radar when rare earths prices eventually fell again.
+Molycorp, once North America’s only producer of rare earths, is one notable failure in the drive to produce the metals outside of China.
 It filed for bankruptcy in 2015.

-The overhaul of the sector is expected to continue during the 13th Five-year Plan, which will run from 2016 to 2020.
-As part of its efforts to curb illegal rare earths mining, China announced at the end of 2016 that it would limit its annual rare earths output to 140,000 MT by 2020.
+The overhaul of the sector is expected to continue during the 13th Five Year Plan, which will run from 2016 to 2020.
+As part of its efforts to curb illegal rare earths mining, China announced that it will limit its annual rare earths output to 140,000 MT by 2020.

 Rare earth elements market: How to invest

-The possibility of higher rare earths prices in the coming years has left some investors wondering how they can invest in rare earths.
-Unfortunately, investors looking for exposure to REEs have few options — buying physical rare earths is not possible, and few ETFs offer exposure to the metals.
+The possibility of higher rare earths prices in the coming years has been one of the catalysts for investors wondering how they can invest in rare earth materials.
+Unfortunately, investors looking for exposure to the rare earth metals market do not have many options — buying physical rare earths is not possible, and few ETFs offer exposure to the metals.

-For that reason, the easiest and most direct way to invest in rare earths is through mining and exploration companies.
+For that reason, the most strategic and direct way to invest in rare earths industry is through mining and exploration companies.
 While many such companies are located in China and are not publicly traded, there are still some that are accessible.
-Below is a list of rare earths-focused companies trading on the TSX, TSXV and ASX; all had market caps of over $50 million as of April 6, 2017:
+Below is a list of rare earths-focused companies trading on the TSXV, TSX and ASX; all had market caps of over $50 million as of May 13, 2019.